Exhibits and Activities

 2014 – Knitted Neuraminidase

-A large scale sculpture of protein molecule commissioned for International Year of Crystallography in Australia by the Society for Crystallography in Australia adn New Zealand (SCANZ)
+A large scale sculpture of protein molecule commissioned for International Year of Crystallography in Australia by the Society of Crystallographers in Australia and New Zealand (SCANZ) LINK

 (with Julia Collins and Jo Macrae)